Welcome to today's edition of the Rush 24-7 podcast.

 I don't know.

-Here we have the most radical leftist president and agenda that this country has ever faced, and the Republicans are in an argument over whether or not they ought to agree with part of it.
+And the Republicans are in an argument over whether or not they ought to agree with part of it.

-Here they have and have had for five years, the greatest opportunity ever to contrast what they believe, what we believe with what's actually happening.
+Here they have and have had for five years the greatest opportunity ever to contrast what they believe, what we believe, with what's actually happening.

 We have gone beyond theory now.

-The Liberals are actually implementing a genuinely radical agenda.
+The liberals are actually implementing a genuinely radical agenda.

-Because we're buying into all this same old criticism that we're not bipartisan enough and that we're not uh cooperative enough.
+We've got an opportunity that's being squandered to contrast what we believe because we're buying into all this same old criticism that we're not bipartisan enough and that we're not cooperative enough.

-So it's it's sad in its uh in its own way.
+So it's sad in its own way.

 Striking deals with the Democrats is what got us into the mess that we're in today.

-Too many of those deals were struck by old-line Republicans who believed that when the Democrats put something forward, we must have an alternative.
+Too many of those deals were struck by old line Republicans who believed that when the Democrats put something forward, we must have an alternative.

 They still set the agenda.